Why Is My Facebook Ad Active but Not Running? Troubleshooting Common Ad Issues

 3. How does targeting affect my ad performance?

 Targeting too broadly or too narrowly can hurt performance.
 A well-defined audience ensures your ad reaches the right people without wasting impressions or failing to reach enough users.
+As a realtor, you fall under the 'Housing' category, meaning you can not select age, gender and other options.

 4. What is a relevance score, and why does it matter?